What is Psychotherapy?

 Difference Between Psychotherapy and Counselling

-I am often asked what the differences are between psychotherapy and counselling.
+It can be helpful to know what the differences are between psychotherapy and counselling.
 It is hard to make a clear divide, but usually counselling will be for a shorter length of time, and addressing a particular issue in the present.
 Psychotherapy normally lasts for a longer time and refers to more complex or underlying issues that are affecting behaviours, emotional states and relationships.
 Psychotherapy often weaves back and forth from the past to the present, exploring how the past is influencing and shaping the present day.
 Gaining insight into why we feel and react as we do, is vital in being able to make changes and shift our patterns of behaviour.

 I offer both short term and ongoing therapy.